LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Understanding how mapping works will help you define mapping that best serves your use case and help you fix these pesky errors as they come up.

-By the end of this workshop, you will be able to:
-- what a mapping is
+By the end of this workshop, you will be able to define what a mapping is and efine your own mapping to make indexing and searching fore efficient.
-- identify areas to optimize mapping
-- Define own mapping

-define your own mappings to optimize the performance of your cluster Defining your own mappings will make indexing and searching more efficient.

 ## Resources